Crypto Market Outlook — Neutral Consolidation at $63K Support Amid Institutional Outflows and Spot Volume Divergence

 Risk assessment

 The primary risk facing the market is the potential resolution of the current consolidation range to the downside.
-Our house view, while predominantly neutral at 57%, carries a 20% bearish probability, driven by several structural vulnerabilities.
+Our house view, while predominantly neutral, carries a bearish probability, driven by several structural vulnerabilities.
 First, the $240 billion spot selling gap indicates a persistent imbalance between spot supply and demand, suggesting that any upward price moves are vulnerable to sudden reversals if trading volume fails to support them.

 Second, the concentration of $1.1 billion in SOL within corporate treasuries represents a systemic risk.
 If macroeconomic conditions deteriorate or corporate entities face liquidity constraints, forced liquidations of these treasuries could trigger a rapid decline in SOL's price, dragging down other altcoins.
 Third, MicroStrategy's leverage and preferred stock structure present a tail risk; any inability to defend the preferred stock par value without diluting its Bitcoin backing could negatively impact institutional sentiment.
 Lastly, technical indicators show that major altcoins are testing multi-month supports, and a breakdown in Bitcoin below the $63,000 level on high trading volume would likely accelerate a broader market correction.